-Adaptive Learning System (Parent Company) Excerpts from Self-Reported Data iReady (Curriculum Associates) Students using iReady Personalized Instruction for an average of 45 minutes or more per subject per week for at least 18 weeks showed statistically significantly greater growth than the average student who did not receive iReady Personalized Instruction during the 2017-2018 school year ( Curriculum Associates [New Tab] , 2020, p.
+Adaptive Learning System (Parent Company) Excerpts from Self-Reported Data iReady (Curriculum Associates) Students using iReady Personalized Instruction for an average of 45 minutes or more per subject per week for at least 18 weeks showed statistically significantly greater growth than the average student who did not receive iReady Personalized Instruction during the 2017-2018 school year (Curriculum Associates [New Tab], 2020, p.
 2).
-MATHia (Carnegie Learning) An independent study by the RAND Corporation and the U.S. Department of Education found that MATHia's blended approach nearly doubled growth in performance on standardized tests in the second year of implementation ( Carnegie Learning [New Tab] , n.d.b, para.
+MATHia (Carnegie Learning) An independent study by the RAND Corporation and the U.S. Department of Education found that MATHia's blended approach nearly doubled growth in performance on standardized tests in the second year of implementation (Carnegie Learning [New Tab], n.d.b, para.
 1) Exact Path (Edmentum) Results indicated that use of Edmentum Exact Path is positively associated with student achievement outcomes in math, reading, and language arts.
-Statistically significant effects were found linking the amount of time spent on Exact Path and end-of-year diagnostic scores ( Edmentum [New Tab] , 2017, p.
+Statistically significant effects were found linking the amount of time spent on Exact Path and end-of-year diagnostic scores (Edmentum [New Tab], 2017, p.
 2).
-"Jill" Watson (IBM) Jill was a highly effective teaching assistant for students, answering questions with a 97% success rate.
-Out of 10,000 queries that require little thinking, Jill's aim was to answer 40% of all these questions ( Maderer [ New Tab ], 2016).
-Cognitive Immersive Room (IBM) Acquiring a new language naturally, through cultural immersion, may be more effective than non-immersive practices.
-One of the biggest obstacles in learning a foreign language through immersion is students' fears of being judged by native speakers ( IBM [New Tab] , 2019, para.
+"Jill" Watson (IBM) Out of 10 000 diferies that require little thinking lill's Cognitive Immersive Room (IBM) Acquiring a new language naturally, through cultural immersion, may be more effective than non-immersive practices.
+One of the biggest obstacles in learning a foreign language through immersion is students' fears of being judged by native speakers (IBM [New Tab], 2019, para.
 2).